 September 2008: Labour creates the New Zealand Emissions Trading Scheme by passing the Climate Change Response (Emissions Trading) Amendment Act 2008 with the support of the Greens and New Zealand First.

-November 2008: Labour loses the election to National.
+November 2008: Labour loses the General Election to National.

 December 2008: Emissions Trading Scheme Review Committee to review the NZ ETS.
 The committee releases it’s report in August 2009.